Vern Den Herder: Professional career

 As the NFL did not officially maintain sack records until 1982, he unofficially led the Dolphins in sacks in 1972 with 101/2; Den Herder also unofficially led the team in 1975 with a career high 11 sacks.
 He was named All-AFC in 1972.
 In October 1973, he unofficially tied Bill Stanfill for most sacks in a single game with 5, as Stanfill had recently surpassed the previous total just two weeks earlier.
 Also, he unofficially led the Dolphins in sacks during the 1978 and 1979 seasons with 9.
 His unofficial total of 641/2 sacks ranks fourth on the Dolphins sack list.
 In addition to his five-sack game in 1973, Den Herder recorded two four-sack games (September 22, 1974, at Buffalo Bills) and (November 11, 1979, vs. Baltimore Colts).
 He was voted by the NEA as the Dolphins MVP in 1979.

 Coach Don Shula called him "one of the most dependable players I've ever coached."

 Retirement and post-football career

-Seeing that the game had evolved toward more passing-oriented strategies that weren't attuned to his run-stopping ability, Den Herder originally decided to retire in 1981, returning to his hometown to work in a cattle feeding operation.
+Seeing that the game had evolved toward more passing-oriented strategies that were not attuned to his run-stopping ability, Den Herder originally decided to retire in 1981, returning to his hometown to work in a cattle feeding operation.
 However, Coach Shula asked him to return to the game for one more season after the Dolphins roster had thinned due to injuries.
 He ended his career after playing in Super Bowl XVII.

 After retiring from football for the second time, Den Herder returned to Sioux Center, Iowa and became a farmer, now specializing in corn and soybeans.
 He is married and the father of two children.
 Due to a harvest, he was unable to join the rest of the 1972 Perfect Season Dolphins at a ceremony in their honor, hosted by President Barack Obama at the White House.